mrocklin/blog/_posts/work/2014-05-01-Fast-Data-Structures.md

 $ java Frequencies                           207 ms
 ~~~~~~~~~~

-CyToolz actually beats the Pandas solution.
+CyToolz actually beats the Pandas solution (in this one particular benchmark.)
 Lets appreciate this for a moment.

 Cython on raw Python data structures runs at Java speeds.
 We discuss CyToolz
 further in [our next blog